iclr-blogposts/2026/_posts/2026-04-27-the-bottlenecks-to-scaling-foundation-models-for-robotics.md

 When considering how to integrate online reinforcement learning with VLAs, it helps to compare different sources of training data.
 Internet-scale datasets, scraped from images, videos, and text, provide broad coverage for vision and language but are passively collected and exhibit low environment fidelity.
 Simulation allows researchers to choose sensors and modalities freely, also in a passive manner, though the usefulness of the resulting data depends heavily on the sim-to-real gap.
 Expert demonstrations, collected by human pilots, offer high-fidelity experiences with the chosen sensors, but are still passively gathered.
 Finally, real robot experience represents the highest-fidelity data, collected actively through reinforcement learning with human-in-the-loop safeguards, enabling the agent to learn from direct interaction with the environment.
 Each source represents a trade-off between data scale, fidelity, and the ability to adapt online.

-### How Do We Leverage Expert Demonstrations in Online RL?
+## How Do We Leverage Expert Demonstrations in Online RL?

-When VLAs imitate, they directly imitate actions — predicting the next token in a sequence When animals imitate, they imitate outcomes and must infer the underlying actions In online RL, demonstrations (expert trajectories) can be leveraged to infer desirable actions via off-policy RL methods such as SAC or TD3:
-Demonstrations can be added to replay alongside online experience Learning updates sample both demonstration data and newly collected data, enabling online adaptation without forgetting expert demonstrations
+In VLAs, imitation typically involves directly predicting the next action or token in a sequence.
+By contrast, animals often imitate outcomes, inferring the underlying actions needed to achieve them.
+In online reinforcement learning, expert demonstrations (i.e., expert trajectories) can guide the agent toward desirable behavior using off-policy RL methods such as SAC <d-cite key="haarnoja2018soft"></d-cite> or TD3 <d-cite key="fujimoto2018addressing"></d-cite>.
+Specifically, demonstrations can be incorporated into the replay buffer alongside online experience, allowing learning updates to sample both demonstration data and newly collected experience.
+This approach enables the agent to adapt online while retaining knowledge from expert demonstrations.
+Existing batch methods already support this approach effectively (e.g., Ball et al., 2023 <d-cite key="ball2023efficient"></d-cite>).
-**This is technically possible in the streaming setting as well, but would require the development novel, off-policy streaming algorithms with robust performance
-Existing batch methods are already capable (e.g., Ball et al. 2023)

-## Teacher Student Distillation, Multiple Expert Policies and Large Transformers

-## Re-defining what we mean by a World Model
+## Re-defining What We Mean by a World Model

-In control theory and RL, a world model represents the system dynamics:  ￼ predicts next state given current state and action
+In control theory and reinforcement learning, a world model represents the system dynamics, capturing the probability of the next state given the current state and action:
-Examples:  (i) Dyna, Dreamer and TD-MPC algorithms in RL; (ii) Physics-based models in model-predictive control (MPC) algorithms such as MPPI
+$P(S_{t+1}∣S_t,A_t)$.
+Essentially, it predicts how the environment will change in response to actions.
+Examples include: (i) RL algorithms such as Dyna <d-cite key="sutton1991dyna"></d-cite>, Dreamer <d-cite key="hafner2025mastering"></d-cite>, and TD-MPC <d-cite key="hansen2023td"></d-cite>; and (ii) physics-based models used in model-predictive control (MPC) algorithms, such as MPPI <d-cite key="williams2016aggressive"></d-cite>.

-These models support learning and planning in imagination — by simulating outcomes within the model If the models are lightweight enough for real-time operation, they enable decision-time planning for:
+World models support learning and planning “in imagination” by simulating potential outcomes internally.
+When these models are lightweight enough for real-time operation, they enable decision-time planning that allows:
-Safer exploration in real-world environments
+- Safer exploration in real-world environments
-Robust performance under uncertainty
+- Robust performance under uncertainty

-### What “World Models” Mean in LLMs and VLMs Today
-LLM- or VLM-style world models capture associations between vision and language via next token prediction They model ￼ rather than ￼
+In contrast, LLM- or VLM-style world models capture associations between vision and language via next-token prediction $P(S_{t+1}∣S_{\leq t})$.
+They model correlations rather than explicit system dynamics.
+Unlike RL world models, they are not explicitly conditioned on actions.

-Unlike world models in RL, they are not explicitly conditioned on actions Would we benefit from action-conditioned world models in dexterous manipulation?
-This requires the design and large-scale training of model-based RL methods like Dyna for controlling robots
+This raises an important question: would we benefit from action-conditioned world models for dexterous manipulation?
+Addressing this would require designing and training large-scale model-based RL methods—akin to Dyna—tailored for robotic control.

+# Concluding Thoughts
+In summary, while scaling Vision-Language-Action models using large pre-trained VLMs and imitation learning has driven impressive short-term results, fundamental bottlenecks remain.
+Passive data collection, limited online adaptation, and frozen perceptual representations constrain generalization and real-world robustness, highlighting that imitation alone cannot achieve true embodied intelligence.
+Drawing lessons from natural learners and reinforcement learning, the path forward lies in integrating online, interactive learning with action-conditioned world models.
+By combining high-fidelity expert demonstrations, real-world interaction, and lightweight predictive models capable of planning and adaptation, future VLAs can move beyond narrow task replication toward the flexible, goal-directed behavior needed for general-purpose robotics.